blopire/rsschool-cv/cv.md

 * gmail: ranis.ferdinandovich@gmail.com

 ## About me
 My goal is to become a front-end developer.
 I like to study and sit at books.
-I have no work experience, but I have a desire to start working in an IT company.

 ## Skills
 * JavaScript